Denis Law: Glory years

 In 1964–65, Law won the Ballon d'Or award, and Manchester United won their first league title since Munich.
 Law's 28 league goals that season made him the First Division's top scorer.

 The following season, Law injured his right knee while playing for Scotland against Poland on 21 October 1965.
 He had previously had an operation on the same knee while at Huddersfield, and the injury was to trouble him for the rest of his career.

 In 1966, Law asked United's manager Matt Busby to give him a pay rise at his next contract renewal, and threatened to leave the club if he did not get one.
 Busby immediately placed Law on the transfer list, announcing that "no player will hold this club to ransom, no player".
 When Law went to see him, Busby pulled out a written apology for him to sign, showing it to the press once he had done so.
-Law later claimed that Busby had used the incident to warn other players not to do the same thing, but had secretly given him the pay rise.
-Despite all this, Law scored 23 goals in 36 league appearances during 1966–67, helping United win the league title again.
+Law later said that Busby had used the incident to warn other players not to do the same thing, but had secretly given him the pay rise.
+Law scored 23 goals in 36 league appearances during 1966–67, helping United win the league title again.

-In 1968, United won the European Cup for the first time, but Law's knee injury was causing him serious problems and he missed both the semi-final second leg and the final as a result.
-He was regularly given cortisone injections to ease the pain, but playing while the knee was still injured was causing long-term damage.
+In 1968, United won the European Cup for the first time, but Law's knee injury was causing him serious problems.
+He missed both the semi-final second leg and the final as a result, with John Aston taking his place for the final.
+Law was regularly given cortisone injections to ease the pain, but playing while the knee was still injured was causing long-term damage.
 He visited a specialist in January 1968 who wrote to United claiming that a previous operation to remove the cartilage from the knee had failed and recommending that a second operation be performed, but Law was not shown the report for several years and had to continue full training.

 In 1968–69, United reached the semi-final of the European Cup, playing AC Milan.
 United lost the first leg in the San Siro 2–0, winning the second leg at Old Trafford 1–0 with a Bobby Charlton goal.
 Having scored seven times in the 10–2 aggregate first round victory over Waterford United, Law finished as top scorer in the tournament with 9 goals.